Times and rooms are subject to change. Check back here for updates.

 4 PM

-RI Section Meeting
+RI Section Town Hall

 Nancy Austin, KC1NEK

-NH Section Meeting
+Connecticut Section Meeting

 Eastern Mass Section Meeting